 From a land use perspective, the Plan presents the concept of two commercial/mixed use growth areas: Route 1 and Route 100.
 Surrounding these areas are two compact residential and infill growth areas.
 These areas are envisioned to provide excellent accessibility to the commercial areas through walking and bicycling ways and transit links.
 The remainder of the community is proposed to be designated as a rural area.

 The plan recommends:

-- increasing the share of growth in the designated growth area to two thirds of all new residential growth, - states a preference for the Town making more of its growth area accessible for public sewer service, and - allocating a minimum of 75% of new municipal growth-related capital investments into the designated growth areas.
+- increasing the share of growth in the designated growth area to two thirds of all new residential growth, - states a preference for the Town making more of its growth area accessible for public sewer service, and - continuing to allocate most of any new municipal infrastructure capital investments into the designated growth areas.